-Support the development or enhancement of online tools to facilitate materials processing/marketing.
+Would you support or participate in the development or enhancement of online tools to facilitate materials processing/marketing?

 There is no lack of a process for marketing materials collected in the Knoxville Region for recycling.
 If there is not a market for recycling in the local area it is not due to a lack of marketing, rather, a lack of a demand for a particular commodity.
 An example of this is glass.
 There is little to no national demand for recycled glass collected from public recycling programs.
 No amount of online marketing would increase the nationwide demand for glass.